Premier Inn, Britannia and Mercure - best and worst UK hotels ranked

 The average price paid of those surveyed for a one-night stay was £99.

-Mercure’s average customer score was only slightly better at 52%, with many guests saying that standards have fallen.
+Mercure’s average customer score was only slightly better at 52 per cent, with many guests saying that standards have fallen.

 One consumer said the chain’s hotels are “not as smart as they used to be” and it has “some poor quality properties”.